- Last updated:

-The current Sunshine Coast Local Government Area Pest Management Plan 2012-2016 will continue as an interim measure while a new Sunshine Coast Local Government Area Biosecurity Plan is developed.
+The current Sunshine Coast Local Government Area Pest Management Plan 2012-2016 will continue as an interim measure until the new Sunshine Coast Council Local Government Area Biosecurity Plan is finalised.

 The Sunshine Coast Local Government Area Pest Management Plan provides a foundation for managing weeds and pest animals across the Sunshine Coast.
 The plan meets the local government requirements outlined in the Land Protection (Pest and Stock Route Management) Act 2002.